-By the way, the box on the wall that you see there in the background, saying "chiller", that's how vet practices store the vaccine vials (but my puppy didn't get a vaccine here).
+By the way, the box on the wall that you see there in the background, saying "chiller", that's how vet practices store the vaccine vials. - But my puppy didn't get a vaccine, no.

 It is not reported what happened to last century's lab technicians though.
 If they didn't learn something new, they may now be spending more time with their dogs.

 Only the main target of the tick-mediated Mycoplasma hemocanis, the red blood cells, are yet marginally low: the hematocrit value is just 1.5% below the reference range, which for dogs is 32 - 55.